danidrd/Project/README.md

-Operating systems project at University of Pisa
+Operating systems project for University of Pisa